atacan/DiscussionStringCatalogPackage/README.md

+## Introduction

+- This project is created to discuss the string catalog usage in a Swift package and an app target.
+- An app using this package is created inside DiscussStringCatalogAppUsingPackage.
+You can use it for reproduction of the problem.

 ## Scenario One: The Swift package has a string catalog and the app target does not

 - The target in the Package.swift file has `resources: [.process("Resources")]`.
 This Resources folder has a string catalog.